Abide 101: Awaken · Lesson 001 · Lesson Plan

 Say this verbatim:

-"John 1 raises the stakes even higher because it tells us that Jesus is the Word — the Logos — made flesh.
+"John 1:1-18 raises the stakes even higher because it tells us that Jesus is the Word, the Logos, made flesh.
 That means the Bible is not dead information.
 It is the written witness that leads us to the Living Word.
-And John says that the Son has explained the Father.
-That word carries the idea of drawing out and making known.
-Jesus perfectly reveals God."
+And John says that the Son has explained the Father — that word carries the idea of drawing out and making known.
+The Greek word is exegeomai, which is exactly where we get our English word exegesis.
+Jesus perfectly draws out and reveals the reality of the Father for us."

 Say this verbatim: